Edge Estimation with Independent Set Oracles: Conclusions

 In this paper, we explored the task of using either \BIS or \IS queries to estimate the number of edges in a graph.
 We presented randomized algorithms giving a $(1+\eps)$-approximation using $\polylog(n)/\e^4$ \BIS queries and

 \IS queries.
-Our algorithms estimated the number of edges by first sparsifying the original graph and then exactly counting edges spanning certain bipartite subgraphs.
+Our algorithms estimate the number of edges by first sparsifying the original graph and then exactly counting edges spanning certain bipartite subgraphs.
 Below we describe a few open directions for future research.